Sparse Equidistribution of Geometric Invariants of Real Quadratic Fields: Hyperbolic Orbifolds of Level q

 \section{Hyperbolic Orbifolds of Level \texorpdfstring{$q$}{q}}

-Let $D > 1$ be a positive fundamental discriminant and let $q$ be an odd prime\footnote{Much of what we prove below generalises in a straightforward manner to squarefree level $q$, but we stick to the case of $q$ prime for simplicity.} that splits in $E = \Q(\sqrt{D})$; as in \hyperref[sect:closedgeodesic]{Section \ref*{sect:closedgeodesic}}, we fix once and for all a residue class $r$ modulo $2q$ for which $r^2 \equiv D \pmod{4q}$.
+Let $D > 1$ be a positive fundamental discriminant and let $q$ be an odd prime\footnote{Much of what we prove below generalises in a straightforward manner to squarefree level $q$ (at least when there is no $3$-torsion), but we stick to the case of $q$ prime for simplicity.} that splits in $E = \Q(\sqrt{D})$; as in \hyperref[sect:closedgeodesic]{Section \ref*{sect:closedgeodesic}}, we fix once and for all a residue class $r$ modulo $2q$ for which $r^2 \equiv D \pmod{4q}$.
 Our goal for this section is to construct a hyperbolic orbifold whose boundary is the closed geodesic on $X_0(q)$ associated to an element of the narrow class group $\Cl_D^+$.
 Due to the possibility of nontrivial genus, these orbifolds have some new and interesting features that do not show up in the level $1$ case.